salivosa/TwitterOps/README.md

-# robosali
+# TwitterOps
+a congruent and useful Twitter API's library

-powered by .net core 3.0
+powered by .Net Core 3.0.

 # description
-so this project is an attempt to make a twitter bot with ai and capable of doing cool stuff
+right now capable of getting Tweets, Replies, post Tweets... can be used for whatever automation needed

+documentation will arrive eventually